Python-SIP/sip/sphinx/command_line.rst

     All functions and methods will, by default, support passing parameters using the Python keyword argument syntax.

+.. cmdoption:: -n <NAME>

+    .. versionadded:: 4.19.9

+    The qualified name of the private copy of the :mod:`sip` module.
+It should be of the form ``package.sip``.
+See also the :option:`--sip-module <configure.py --sip-module>` option of the
+    installation script.

 .. cmdoption:: -o

     .. versionadded:: 4.10